 Vilde Aaslid plays tunes mostly from the Vestland and Telemark traditions.
 She also sings songs from a number of Norwegian districts.
 Vilde has been on staff as a fiddle instructor and dance fiddler at the HFAA workshops.
 She enjoys teaching and playing for dances, concerts, weddings, and other events.

 Contact: 301-270-4925, lorettakelley (at) fanitull (dot) org

-Loretta Kelley has performed and taught hardingfele for over 20 years both in the US and Norway.
+Loretta Kelley has performed and taught the Hardanger fiddle for nearly 30 years in both the US and Norway.
 Her particular expertise is Telemark springar and gangar, but she plays and teaches all hardingfele traditions.
-She gives private and group lessons and plays for dances, weddings, concerts and many other types of events.
+She gives private and group lessons both in-person and via videoconference and plays for dances, weddings, concerts and many other types of events.